 - hold a current workers compensation policy with an insurer in NSW covering the injured person who is recovering from injury

-- were unable to offer suitable work due to the business impacts of COVID-19
+- are unable to offer suitable work due to the business impacts of COVID-19

-- there was an existing working or employment relationship between the small business and the injured person prior to the injury
+- there is an existing working or employment relationship between the small business and the injured person prior to the injury.
+Note: For workers compensation, the small business must be the pre-injury employer

 - are now able to offer suitable work to the worker for 10 hours per week or more.